Dealing with pre-trip anxiety

 Okay.
 So you’re getting increasingly further out of your comfort zone.
 Time for departure is approaching fast, it simply feels o-v-e-r-w-h-e-l-m-i-n-g.
 Jacking it all in, packing up and just taking off IS scary.
 Initially, it can feel that way.
-One of the biggest trepidations can be relinquishing the safety blanket of your sheltered happy life: stable job, long standing friends, loving family, everything you’ve ever known—all comfortingly familiar to you.
-There’s no two ways about it: it’s a huge upheaval to be uprooted, if not torn out of a life you know inside out and invariably like.
+One of the biggest trepidations can be relinquishing the safety blanket of your sheltered happy life: stable job, long-standing friends, loving family, everything you’ve ever known—all comfortingly familiar to you.
+There are no two ways about it: it’s a huge upheaval to be uprooted, if not torn out of a life you know inside out and invariably like.

 The hardest part